russell-n/theape/ape/plugins/base_plugin.rst

    process_errors activity diagram

 The ``process_errors`` method uses ``configobj.flatten_errors`` to convert the validation outcome to a list of triples (sections, option-name, error).
 The first element in the tuple ``sections`` is a list of sections leading from the top-level of the configuration that was validated down to the sub-section where an error occurred.
-The BaseConfiguration uses this and the ``section_name`` property to create a meaningful section name for the output.
+The SubConfiguration uses this and the ``section_name`` property to create a meaningful section name for the output.
 If the problem was that one of the options was invalid then the sections are traversed to the bottom section in sections and the missing or invalid option is logged.
 If the ``option`` value in the triple is None, then there was a missing section and so that is logged instead.

 If the validation was successful then the validation outcome will be True, so the ``process_errors`` method returns True if it failed and False if it passed (it's almost the inverse of ``self.validation_outcome`` except that ``self.validation_outcome`` will only be a boolean if it's True, otherwise it's a dictionary that needs to be processed).